Nvision-x/s3-inventory-tf/README.md

 > **Region Fallback**: Buckets without specified regions use the `aws_region` variable

 > **Regional Buckets**: Due to S3 inventory limitations, collector buckets are created per region

+> **Bucket Policies**: The module automatically updates source bucket policies to grant:
+> - Read permissions for the S3 inventory service
+> - Cross-account access for the collector account to read bucket contents

 > **Error Handling**: Invalid bucket names or inaccessible regions will cause the operation to fail